-- Select File Import (vCard) and upload a vCard file (.vcf) from your local computer.
+- Select File Import (vCard) and upload a vCard file (\.vcf) from your local computer.
 BSCW infers the character set of the file automatically from your browser information.
-You may override the suggested character set by selecting a different one. - Alternatively, you can upload one or more vCard files into a contact list using the drag & drop uploader.
+You may override the suggested character set by selecting a different one. - Alternatively, you can upload one or more vCard files into a contact list via drag & drop.